Posts

 Image

 The Olympic Boutique was a lovely place to stay.
 Quiet, cool and it had an outstanding breakfast.
-The coffee shop downstairs did double duty as the breakfast location for the hotel and the coffee was superb.
-I saddled up for nearly the last time and rode from the old town up to Constanța railway station.
+The coffee shop downstairs did double duty as the breakfast location for the hotel and hence the coffee was superb.
+I packed my bean and saddled up for nearly the last time and rode from the old town up to Constanța railway station.
 I had been worried about getting to Bucharest by train for the last few days.
-This train trip with the bike was second only to the DHL Bike Bag Omnishambles on my list of “things to worry about that I can’t control”.
-In reality, the single most important “thing to worry about that I couldn’t control” should have been not joining the sombre ranks of Romanian Road Kill but eventually you get numb to that risk.
-A lovely lady in the ugly train station building hummed and hawed about the possibility of taking a bike on the train but she eventually found me slow train leaving in a couple of hours which, she assured me, would allow my bike to travel.
-I would have to pay some unspecified amou
+This train trip with the bike was second only to the DHL Bike Bag Omnishambles on my list of “things to worry about that I can't control”.
+In reality, the single most important “thing to worry about that I couldn't control” should have been not joining the sombre ranks of Romanian Road Kill but eventually you get numb to that risk.
+The lovely lady in the ugly train station building hummed and hawed about the possibility of taking a bike on the train but she eventually found me a ticket on a slow train lea...

 Day 14: Silistra to the end